Find flights

 Top tips for finding cheap flights to Iceland

-• Morning departure is around 16% cheaper than an evening flight, on average*.
+• Morning departure is around 19% more expensive than an evening flight, on average*.

 • A popular airport destination in Iceland for those traveling from Halifax Stanfield International Airport (YHZ) is Reykjavik Keflavik International Airport (KEF).
 Icelandair offers the convenience of a direct flight between these two airports.